 Although very different from one another, all these nine Powers share six similarities (described earlier as their dominions):

 Unlike in many fantasy role-playing game settings, the Powers do not correspond to character races or classes.
 (It is not true that all Dweorgs worship Speleoth, all machinists worship Frosty Kostkey, etc.) This allows more subtle and realistic conflicts.
-For example, the people involved a legal dispute might argue about which Power's temple to take their case: one party might favor Gnash's strict justice, another Lamia's acceptance of repentance, a third the non-materialistic perspective of Little Humble.
+For example, the people involved a legal dispute might argue about which Power's temple should help resolve their case: one party might favor Gnash's strict justice, another Oxbow's acceptance of ongoing conflict, a third the non-materialistic perspective of Little Humble.

 Because the Powers are not tied to races or professions they can be used to allow adventures to spotlight or evaluate spiritual and moral topics: issues such as contentment, temptation, pride, faith, forgiveness, and service can be woven into adventure plots and character personalities to create a setting more worth talking about.
 (This must involve the nine created Powers rather than truly divine beings, for the realities of knowing and following the divine contradicts the types of suspense and uncertainty necessary for a fun RPG adventure.)